Giant bear trapped in bin helped by police

 California giant bear trapped in bin helped by police

-The black bear known as T-Shirt by the local community in Kings Beach, northern California, needed some extra help to escape.
+Known as T-Shirt in the local community of Kings Beach in northern California, the 28-stone black bear needed some extra help to escape.

 -